ExpressVPN vs Private Internet Access: which VPN is best for you?

 Jurisdiction

-When it comes to jurisdiction, I prefer ExpressVPN.
+When it comes to jurisdiction, we prefer ExpressVPN.
 That’s because it’s based in the Virgin British Islands, a privacy-friendly territory.
 On the other hand, Private Internet Access VPN is based in the USA, one of the founders of the Five Eyes alliance.
 This country is also known for its intrusive government that may spy on digital businesses.

 Sure, the VPN’s site will keep your email address, payment info, cookie identifiers, your country of origin, and the ZIP code.
 However, you can avoid this by paying with cryptocurrency.

 Aside from that, the privacy policy of PIA VPN is a bit convoluted.
 It states that the VPN “may disclose your Personal Data to any members of [its] group of companies”.
 This raises some eyebrows and doesn’t make PIA look as trustworthy as the other best anonymous (no-log) VPNs.
+On the other hand, there's no need to worry since the provider has a good track record regarding user privacy.

 Kill switch